Nebraska License Requirements

 What are the Nebraska CE requirements?

 Nebraska requires licensed insurance agents to complete 24 hours of continuing education every 2 years, including 3 hours of ethics training.
-Your renewal deadline is Nebraska licenses expire on the last day of your birth month every 2 years.
-JustInsurance offers state-approved CE packages starting at $39.
+Renewal deadline: Last day of birth month (every 2 years).
+JustInsurance offers state-approved CE packages starting at $75.

 What insurance companies are headquartered in Nebraska?